adamsilver/fdpb/06-an-inbox.md

 ### Adaptive design versus responsive design

+First a little history.
 When the web came along, we settled on 640px widths.
-Then a few years later, when larger monitors came to market, we changed to 960px widths. we no longer cared about people with small monitors.
+Then a few years later, when larger monitors came to market, we changed to 960px widths.
+We no longer cared about people with small monitors.

 Then more years passed.
 The mobile web was born.
 Or more accurately, we could use websites on our phones, which happen to have small screens.
 A million browsers came out.
 A million devices came out.
 And browsers gave us CSS media queries.

 Accordingly, we started to design for 320px widths.
-Why? because many of us had iPhones and this happened to be its width when in portrait mode.
+Why? because many of us had iPhones and this happened to be its portrait width.

 Then there was landscape view.
 Then tablet which is still mobile right?
 Then desktop.
 Then really big desktop screens.
 Then TV.
 Then all the way back down to wristwatches.
-If your head is spinning, don't worry so is mine.
+If your head is spinning, don't worry, so is mine.
 This is the problem that responsive design solves and adaptive design exacerbates.

-Both responsive and adapative design seems to be the same, because both change based on viewport width.
-Both also use CSS media queries, but the difference between is both subtle and crucial.
+The difference between responsive and adaptive design is both subtle and crucial.
+It's hard because both change based on viewport width.
+And both use CSS media queries to do so.
+Let's take a closer look at adapative design specifically.

-Adaptive design means designing several predefined layouts for specificly chosen viewport widths that correspond to a particular device.
+Adaptive design means defining several predefined layouts for specificly chosen viewport widths that correspond to a particular device.
 All the code for all the different layouts is sent to the browser.
 Then the layout that corresponds to the particular predefined media query is applied.
 These media queries are called device breakpoints.

 ```CSS
 iphoneLayout {